e-dorigatti/py_neuralnet/README.md

 Simple (&lt;100 loc) implementation of a feed forward neural network in python

-Requirements: numpy and pyplot (only for the unit test)
+Requirements: numpy and pyplot (only for unit tests and examples)

-The neural network is implemented as a linked list of layers, each containing neurons as well as a bias unit.
 It is possible to specify the number of layers and the number of neurons of each layer upon creation as well as an activation function together with its first derivative (which is only needed when learning).

 The code is fully vectorized and takes advantage of numpy's arrays to perform both forward-propagation and back-propagation, but information exchange with